Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 ### Problem Statement

 The problem is to use the existing dataset of whale fluke images to build an understanding of each whale's unique characteristics of their tails.
-By using this understanding we should then be able to take a new picture of a whale fluke and determine whether it matches a previously seen whale or whether it is in fact a new whale not previously seen in our dataset.
+By using this understanding, we should then be able to take a new picture of a whale fluke and determine whether it matches a previously seen whale or whether it is in fact a new whale not previously seen in our dataset.

 This problem is an image recognition challenge given the unique features of a whale's fluke as seen below: